Surgery may provide relief from epileptic seizures when medications aren't working.

 A number of pre-surgical assessments are necessary to determine whether you're eligible for epilepsy surgery and how the procedure is performed.

-Why it''s done
+Why it's done

-- Broken bones or other injuries from falling during a seizure
+- Physical injuries during a seizure

 - Drowning, if the seizure occurs during a bath or swimming